-The art of Reflexology dates back to 4,000 years ago.
+The art of Reflexology dates back to 5,000 years ago.
 It’s believed its roots are in Egypt and then later to Asia.
 It has ties to TCM (Traditional Chinese Medicine).
 Observations were made when stimulating the feet which brought about positive changes in the body.
 By the late 19th century, ‘Zone Therapy’ explored more details of the map of the body represented on the areas of the feet.
-Further research was done in the U.S. by doctors in the early 20th century and it was named Reflexology.
+Further research was done in the U.S. by doctors in the early 20th century, mapping out the reflex points over the years, and it was named Reflexology.

 The principal is that every part, gland and organ of the body is mirrored on the hands and feet.
 Reflexology is the physical act of applying pressure to the feet with specific finger, thumb and hand techniques without the use of oil or lotion on the feet, with a premise that such work affects a physical change in the body.